Home | About USIG | What's New | Events

 Organizational forms follow the traditional civil law distinction between associations (i.e., membership organizations) and foundations (i.e., non-membership, property-based organizations).

 Associations.
-The NGO Law defines an association as a not-for-profit membership organization established by natural or legal persons, domestic or foreign, to accomplish individual or common interests, or to accomplish and promote public interests (Article 2, NGO Law).
+The new NGO Law, which was enacted on July 22, 2011, defines an association as a voluntary not-for-profit membership organization established by natural or legal persons, domestic or foreign, to pursue public or private benefit goals.
+(Article 2, NGO Law).

 B. Public Benefit Status

-The concept of “public benefit” is not well-developed in Montenegrin NGO legislation.
-For example, the law provides that foundations must serve the public benefit, but it is unclear what criteria registration officials use to make this determination.
-Moreover, the framework laws and tax laws reflect different concepts of public benefit (see Section V, below).
+The framework law and tax laws reflect different concepts of public benefit (see Section IV, V, below).
 Therefore, NGO framework and tax legislation provide only limited guidance to U.S. grantmakers seeking to determine whether a prospective grantee is the equivalent of a U.S. public charity under U.S. law.

 IV.
 Specific Questions Regarding Local Law